Skip to main content Skip to footer

 • Any felony offense.

-• Any Class A Misdemeanor within the last 10 years.
+• Any class A misdemeanor within the last 10 years.

-• Any Class B misdemeanor or above within the last five years, other than D.W.I., unless D.W.I. was within the last three years.
+• Any class B misdemeanor or above within the last five years, other than D.W.I.
+Have no D.W.I. convictions in the last three years as of the date of application and no more than one D.W.I. conviction on record.

-• Any Class C misdemeanor other than minor traffic violations within the last six months.
+• Any class C misdemeanor other than minor traffic violations within the last six months.

 • Have no more than two moving violations within the previous 12 months.
+Out-of-state offenses will be held to the Texas equivalent.

-• Texas Health and Safety Code, Chapter 481) within the last five years are not acceptable unless the drug was prescribed by a licensed physician.
+• Applicants who have used any felony grade-controlled substance (as defined by Texas Health and Safety Code, Chapter 481) within the last five years are not acceptable unless the drug was prescribed by a licensed physician.

 • Usage of non-felony grade substances will be evaluated on a case-by-case basis.